 A Pathway to Becoming an Officer and Service

-There is one primary route to an Air or Space Force commission for college students through Air Force ROTC.
-That route is typically a four-year program; however, some variations do exist that are explained briefly below.
+There is several paths to an Air or Space Force commission for college students through Air Force ROTC.
+The main route is typically a four-year program while earning an undergraduate degree; however, some variations do exist in certain circumstances.
 Students attend AFROTC classes along with other college courses and normally receive elective academic credit.

-After successfully completing all requirements, the cadets are commissioned as Air Force officers with a four-year active-duty service commitment.
-Pilots, combat systems officers and air battle managers have longer commitments upon completion of specialized training.
+After successfully completing undergraduate degree requirements and meeting AFROTC program objectives, the cadets are commissioned as Air Force officers with a four-year minimum active-duty service commitment.
+Specific career fields have longer commitments upon completion of specialized training.

 Four-Year Program

-The first two years of the four-year program, the General Military Course, consist one hour of classroom work, two hours of leadership laboratory and three hours physical conditioning each week.
-After completing the first two years requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the Professional Officer Course selection system.
-This system uses qualitative factors such as grade-point average, unit commander evaluation, aptitude and physical fitness test scores to determine a student’s officer potential.
-After selection, students must successfully complete summer field training unit at Maxwell AFB before entering the course.
+The first two years of the four-year program, the General Military Course, consist of one hour of classroom work, two hours of Leadership Laboratory and two hours physical training each week.
+The courses are focused on learning the basics of the military and introducing the topics of leadership and followership.
+While completing the first two years requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the Professional Officer Course selection system.
+This system uses qualitative factors such as GPA, instructor evaluations, standardized testing, and physical fitness test scores to determine a student’s officer potential.
+After selection, students must successfully complete Field Training unit at Maxwell AFB before entering the course.

-In the Professional Officer Course, cadets attend class three hours a week, participate in a two-hour, weekly leadership laboratory and perform three hours of physical conditioning weekly.
+In the Professional Officer Course, cadets attend class for three hours a week, plan and execute a two-hour Leadership Laboratory, and perform two hours of physical training weekly.
 Cadets apply what they have learned in the General Military Course and at Field Training.
-Cadets conduct the leadership laboratories and manage the unit’s cadet corps.
-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
-Classes are small, with emphasis on group discussions and cadet presentations.
-Classroom topics include leadership, communication skills and national defense policy.
-Once enrolled in the Professional Officer Course, all cadets are enlisted in the Individual Ready Reserve (IRR), assigned to the Obligated Reserve Section.
+Cadets conduct the Leadership Laboratory and manage the unit’s cadet corps as they learn and teach alongside their fellow cadets.
+Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
+Classes are small with emphasis on group discussions and cadet presentations.
+Classroom topics include leadership, communication skills, and national defense policy.

 Varying-Year Program

 While the typical track to commission is four years, some variations can be worked on a case-by-case basis.
-Two of the most common tracks are the two and a half-year program and the three-year program.
-Both of those routes require dual enrollment for the General Military Course academic classes, so there will be an increased academic course load during that first year in the program.
+The most common track other than the traditional four-year plan is the three-year program.
+The condensed plan requires dual enrollment for the General Military Course academic classes, so there will be an increased academic course load during that first year in the program.
 Please contact us for further details to see if we can work out a track that will meet your situation.

 Medical Professions